 Interethnic Association for the Development of the Peruvian Rainforest (AIDESEP)

 Madre de Dios Regional Government (GOREMAD)

 Native Federation of the River Madre de Dios and Tributaries (FENAMAD)

-Beneficiaries: Indigenous Peoples and local communities in Loreto and Madre de Dios
+Stakeholders: Indigenous Peoples and local communities in Loreto and Madre de Dios

 The Peruvian Environmental Law Society (SPDA) is working with two national government ministries, two regional governments, and several federations of indigenous organizations to advance tenure security for Indigenous Peoples and local communities in Peru.
 Indigenous territories have insecure tenure throughout Peru and their territories and forests are threatened by overlapping rights, illegal mining and logging, and invasions.
 SPDA is supporting national and regional governments as they build their capacity to fulfil their obligations to title the territories of Indigenous Peoples and local communities.
 SPDA also aims to contribute to more effective and efficient implementation of ongoing donor-funded projects, valued at US$80 million, for collective titling of indigenous and local community territories nationwide.
 The initiative scales up an innovative partnership among an Indigenous People’s federation, an NGO and a regional government piloted by the Tenure Facility.